cmcalli716/flashing_lights/doc/functionality.md

 # Flashing Lights Image Stack Processing Software

 ### Functionality
+***For information regarding how different functions within the package interact, see ./module_structures/
 1. Identifies Regions of Interest based on relative pixel brightness
-2. Tracks ROI throughout the image stack
+2. Tracks ROI Counts throughout the image stack
-3. Uses information from tracked ROI to give fluorescence intensity vs. time profiles
+3. Produces video with highlighted ROI
-4. Accumulates frequency of fluorescence events as a heat map
+4. Accumulates frequency of fluorescence events within a heat map
-5. Separately accumulates fluorescence intensity of events as a heat map
+5. Accumulates total fluorescence intensity of events within a heat map